Skip to main content

 Nameaccount_balance

-DescriptionThis tool is for fetching the account balance of the user
+DescriptionFetches the account balance of the user

 Return Value{{ .get_account_balance }}

-Add Price Difference Action
+Action: Binance Price Difference

 FieldValue